Performance of Relationship Comparisons

 the native data connector spec).
 When the data

-connector supports this feature, the query engine pushes down the comparison logic to the underlying data connector
+connector supports this feature, the query engine pushes down the comparison logic to the underlying data connector to

-to handle the filtering at the data source layer.
+handle the filtering at the data source layer.

 How It Works

-, the query engine performs the following steps:
+The query engine performs the following steps:

 - Construct Comparison Expressions: Using the fetched data, the engine constructs the necessary comparison expressions to filter the results.